MehmetZeki-Ozkaplan/Afetzede-Yard-m-Sistemi/README.md

 ## Contributing

 If you want to contribute, please create a pull request or open an issue.
 Any contributions and feedback are welcome.

+## License

+This project is licensed under the MIT License.
+For more information, see the LICENSE file.